bentroutman/prediction-market-arbitrage/README.md

 - Mean ROI of 9.41%
 - 15 of 75 (20%) were able to be sold for a profit within the one month period, averaging a sell date 12 days after purchase
 - 46 of 75 (61.3%) featured end dates in 2026 or later
-- While the model is very profitable, most profitable markets featured low liquidity, preventing large positions from being filled at favorable prices.
+- While the model is very profitable, most profitable markets featured low liquidity, preventing large positions from being filled at favorable prices
+- Long-duration markets lock up capital, resulting in significant opportunity loss

+---

+## Key Takeaway
+Models proved very effective at identifying arbitrage opportunities, but profitability depends heavily on liquidity, market depth, and execution constraints.
+Capital lockup significantly reduces effective ROI, since long-dated markets tie up funds for months or years.
+While the text similarity and market-matching algorithms (TF-IDF, RapidFuzz) I used can somewhat successfully map related markets across platforms, human observance is needed to prevent major errors.
+Despite these factors, under the right circumstances, arbitrage opportunities are frequent and highly lucrative across all three prediction markets analyzed.